Coronel Felipe Varela International Airport

-Coronel Felipe Varela International Airport (Aeropuerto Coronel Felipe Varela) (IATA: CTC, ICAO: SANC) is an airport in Catamarca Province, Argentina serving the city of San Fernando del Valle de Catamarca.
+Coronel Felipe Varela International Airport (Aeropuerto Coronel Felipe Varela) (IATA: CTC, ICAO: SANC) is an airport in Catamarca Province, Argentina, serving the provincial capital city of San Fernando del Valle de Catamarca.
 It was built in 1972, and was officially inaugurated with an Aerolíneas Argentinas Boeing 737 flight on 3 January 1973.
 Construction of the terminal started on 9 June 1981 and ended on 23 April 1987.
 Since 1999, the airport has been operated by Aeropuertos Argentina 2000.
 In 2007, it handled 44,477 passengers.

-The airport is named after Felipe Varela, a soldier born in Catamarca in 1821 who fought in the Paraguayan War and died in Ñantoco, Chile in 1870.
+The airport is named after Felipe Varela, a soldier born in Catamarca in 1821 who fought in the Paraguayan War and died in Ñantoco, Chile, in 1870.